 Sleep Helps with Stress Management

 Not getting enough sleep will send your body into a stress state.
 Your bodily functions will then be on high alert, which will ramp up the production of cortisol as well as increase your blood pressure.
-The effects of cortisol on the body are far reaching and can affect everything from your blood sugar level and immune system, all the way up to your risks of accumulating excess fat.
+The effects of cortisol on the body are far-reaching and can affect everything from your blood sugar level and immune system, all the way up to your risks of accumulating excess fat.
+Whilst sleep helps manage stress and anxiety, restless sleep can actually make it worse.
+This is why it’s important to be informed on the best conditions for sleeping, which can include everything from room temperature to the weight of your blankets, with heavier blankets being found to actually promote a night of more restful sleep.

 Sleep Can Decrease Inflammation